 Figure 3.
-Same as fig. 2 but for the evolution of the survival fraction (top), mean eccentricity (middle), and inclination (bottom) of DPs in the discs.
-The color of the lines in both panels indicates the mass of the GP in the models, while line thickness represents the mass of the disc, with thicker lines corresponding to more massive discs (pale lines in the still frame, all but the last frame in the animated figure).
-The thickest lines in the still frame (and those of the last animated frame), correspond to the average of all disc masses for any given GP mass (An animated version of this figure can be found online at Figshare).
+Same as Fig. 2 but for the evolution of the survival fraction (top), mean eccentricity (middle), and inclination (bottom) of DPs in the discs.
+The colour of the lines in both panels indicates the mass of the GP in the models, while line thickness represents the mass of the disc, with thicker lines corresponding to more massive discs (pale lines in the still frame, all but the last frame in the animated figure).
+The thickest lines in the still frame (and those of the last animated frame), correspond to the average of all disc masses for any given GP mass.
+Animated versions of all panels can also be found at Figshare.

-larger disc masses.
-However, there is an overall dispersion for the evolution of each suite of simulations, and some individual simulations fall outside of the global trend e.g. the most massive discs for the systems with 28 M{\oplus} and 112 M{\oplus} GPs lie well above the other systems in their respective suites.
-These "outliers" may be attributed to stochastic events involving DP interactions or ejections influencing the overall evolution of that system.
+the evolution of each suite of simulations, and some individual simulations fall outside of the global trend e.g. the most massive discs for the systems with 28 and $112\,M\oplus$ GPs lie well above the other systems in their respective suites.
+These 'outliers' may be attributed to stochastic events involving DP interactions or ejections influencing the overall evolution of that system.

-The evolution of the mean inclination for DPs in our models is shown in the bottom panel of fig. 3.
+The evolution of the mean inclination for DPs in our models is shown in the bottom panel of Fig. 3.
 Again, we observe a similar behaviour to the one described above for the test particles, finding lower inclinations for larger GP masses, and also that the final inclination values are consistently lower.
 In this case, almost all the systems show a monotonic rise in mean inclination over the duration of the simulations with no turnover.
-Only the most massive GP systems $(> 220 \text{ M}{\oplus})$ seem to reach a peak in their respective mean inclination within the duration of the simulations.
-Systems with lower mass GPs, M{GP} < 30 M{\oplus} , are not yet slowing down at the end of the simulations.
+Only the most massive GP systems (>220 M{\oplus}) seem to reach a peak in their respective mean inclination within the duration of the simulations.
+Systems with lower mass GPs, $M{GP} < 30 M{\oplus}$, are not yet slowing down at the end of the simulations.
 We also find that, for a given GP mass, more massive discs will produce larger mean inclinations.
 Overall, the greatest inclination values lie below 30° for the DPs, regardless of GP mass, and take longer to undergo the same relative degree of excitation, as compared to the test particles in the same systems that can reach values close to 45°.